Series Circuit and Parallel Circuit Explanation

 Parallel Circuit

-When electrical or electronic components are connected parallelly that means top ends are connected together and bottom ends are connected together then the circuit is called Parallel Circuit.
+Definition: When electrical or electronic components are connected parallelly that means the top ends are connected together and the bottom ends are connected together then the circuit is called Parallel Circuit.

 Properties of Parallel Circuit: